gititGoro/linx5bootstrapjekyll/docs/linx5-components-help/RabbitMQ/Functions/RabbitMQWriter/Index.md

     The name of the Exchange to publish to.
      If this property is left blank, the default Exchange will be selected.
-The default Exchange is a "directù Exchange which will route the message to the queue having the name specified in the routing key.
+The default Exchange is a "direct Exchange which will route the message to the queue having the name specified in the routing key.